Average Weather in Osburn Idaho, United States

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Osburn for general outdoor tourist activities is from mid July to mid August, with a peak score in the first week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Osburn for general outdoor tourist activities is from mid July to mid August, with a peak score in the last week of July.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Osburn for hot-weather activities is from mid July to mid August, with a peak score in the first week of August.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Osburn for hot-weather activities is from mid July to mid August, with a peak score in the last week of July.